makifcetinkaya/sdk-integrations/README.md

 	- Update the MyApp_Admob_Mediation project

 - All projects
-	- Clarify the redmine.md of sub-project in order to make the importants informations more visible
+	- Clarify the redmine.md of sub-projects in order to make the importants informations more visible